Simi Valley & Ventura County

 Labor (35–45% of budget)

 A skilled tile setter alone costs $60–$100/hour in our area.
 Plumbing work runs $90–$150/hour.
-These are not areas to cut corners — poor waterproofing or plumbing can cause thousands in water damage.
+These are not areas to cut corners — poor waterproofing or plumbing can cause thousands in water damage, especially in homes with older substructures.
+Invest in quality labor and you protect your home for the next 20 years.

 Permits & Design (5–15% of budget)

-Ventura County Thousand Oaks falls under City of Thousand Oaks building jurisdiction (not the county).
+Thousand Oaks falls under City of Thousand Oaks building jurisdiction.
 Their building department is generally responsive, with permit turnaround averaging 2–3 weeks for bathroom remodels.
-If your home is in a planned community with an HOA, you may need architectural approval before pulling permits — factor in an extra 2–4 weeks for that process.
+If your home is in a planned community with an HOA (common in Dos Vientos, Lang Ranch, and North Ranch), you may need architectural approval before pulling permits — factor in an extra 2–4 weeks for that process.
+Permit costs typically run $300–$800 for bathroom work in Thousand Oaks.
+It's worth it: unpermitted work creates problems when you sell and can be unsafe.

 Bathroom Remodel Budget Tiers for Thousand Oaks